ghh-jb/GitHubWebKitCompat/AUTOMATION-README.md

 # Automated Script Updates

-This directory contains an automated script (`update-scripts.js`) that replaces the manual patching process described in `MANUAL-PATCHING.md`.
+There is an automated script (`update-scripts.js`) to update JS files in case GitHub changed their JS, causing the tweak to no longer work.

 ## How it works